xemu-project/xemu-website/docs/docs/dashboard.md

 ## Default xemu Dashboard

 The [pre-built Xbox HDD image](getting-started.md#option-1-use-a-pre-built-xbox-hdd-image-recommended), does not contain the official Xbox dashboard.
-Instead it contains only a 'dummy' dashboard, intended to be replaced.
+Instead it contains only an **unsigned** "dummy" dashboard, intended to be replaced.

 It is not strictly required to replace the dummy dashboard.
 Games can still be launched with the dummy dashboard installed.

+Because the dummy dashboard is unsigned, you may see an error message when starting xemu with an unmodified retail BIOS image due to the system failing to find a properly signed dashboard.

 ## Installing the Official Xbox Dashboard